con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Which were respectfully recited in
-*Illusion's Net*, this greatest of the tantras,
+*Illusion's Net*, the tantra most supreme,
 By multitudes of mighty Vajrapāṇis,
 The joyous guardians of secret mantras.
 (13)

-And this I shall uphold with firm resolve,
+Just this I shall uphold with firm resolve,
 Until I reach my final liberation,
 So that I may become, O great protector,
 The bearer of the buddhas' every secret; (14)